AskiaADX/ADXStudio/README.md

 Setup
 -----

-Open [Powershell](https://msdn.microsoft.com/en-us/dd742419) and browse to the local ADXStudio repository.
+Open [Powershell](https://msdn.microsoft.com/en-us/dd742419) as an `Administrator` and browse to the local ADXStudio repository.
 There, run the following commands:

 ```
 npm update